MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 Beginning with the linearized equation for the SF: :math:`\qquad ln(-ln(R)) = \beta.(\ln(T)-ln(\alpha))`

-We make R the subject, which it already is (yay!) so no rearranging needed.
+We make :math:`R` the subject, which it already is (yay!) so no rearranging needed.

 Now substitute :math:`u = ln(-ln(R))`: :math:`\qquad u = \beta.(\ln(T)-ln(\alpha))`

 As with the bounds on time, the bounds on reliability in terms of :math:`u` are:

-The upper and lower bounds on :math:`u` are:

 :math:`u_U = \hat{u} + Z.\sqrt{Var(\hat{u})}`.